 The StarLink[TM] Commercial / Residential Fire and Burglary alarm capture radio communicators are fully supervised, wireless digital two-way subscriber units supported by an extensive nationwide wireless network.
 All models are compatible with most 12VDC alarm control panels (always adhere to the documentation provided by the control panel manufacturer).
-Model SLE-LTEV-FIRE is compatible with most 12 or 24VDC control panels.
+Model SLE-LTEV-CFB is compatible with most 12 or 24VDC control panels.
 All can function as a backup to existing telephone lines, or as sole path primary communicators.
 In backup mode, all units will automatically switch the communication channel from the telephone line to the network when telephone line trouble is detected.
-For Commercial installations, mount the unit to a single-, dual-, or three-gang electrical box and route the wires through the back knockout(s), or as specified by local codes.
-See WI2140 (available on the NOC) for programming information.
+See WI2140 for programming information.

-The SLE-LTE Series radios use proprietary data-capture technology that captures the alarm report from the control panel and transmits the alarm signals to the SLE Control
+The SLE-LTE Series radios use data-capture technology that captures the alarm report from the control panel and transmits the alarm signals to the SLE Control Center; the alarm signals are then forwarded to ANY central station via Contact ID or Sur-Gard System II via TCP/IP using standard line security.
+The SLE Control Center reports a trouble signal in the event that the network does not receive the expected supervision signal from the wireless communicator.